alcampag/oci-cn-quickstart/README.md

+# The repository has moved!

+To find the latest version of the repository, go [HERE](https://github.com/oracle-devrel/technology-engineering/tree/main/app-dev/devops-and-containers/oke/oke-rm)

 # OKE Quickstart

 This repository was created with the intent of facilitating users with the creation of an OKE cluster from scratch.